 Though there are signs that you should notice and would be convinced that your golden retriever is pregnant.
 These signs do not deceive.
 However, they are not obvious at a well-advanced stage of the gestation of the dog, which could last between 61 and 65 days.

-The signs of pregnancy in the Dog
+The signs of pregnancy in Dogs

 - Vaginal discharge occurs approximately 1 month after mating.